eclipse-edc/DataDashboard/README.md

 **Please note: This repository does not contain production-grade code and is only intended for demonstration purposes.**

-EDC Data Dashboard is a dev frontend application for [EDC Data Management API](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).
+EDC Data Dashboard is a dev frontend application for [EDC Management API](https://github.com/eclipse-edc/Connector).

 ## Documentation